MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/api/batch-queries.md

     }
     ```

-* 204 - Not Placed.
-You have no data for the API to pull in the backing store.
-As a 2xx this is technically a successful request.
+* **204 - Not Placed.** You have no data for the API to pull in the backing store.
+As a 2xx error, this is technically a successful request.
 However, in a batch, it's useful to note the error.

     ```json
     {